MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 - Copilot is currently only available in Dataverse environments based in the United States.
 - Copilot might return wrong or incomplete data and FetchXML queries.
 - Copilot is initially only capable to answer questions about desktop flow activity, cloud flow activity, work queues and general product feature questions of Power Automate.
-- In multi-turn conversations, Copilot keeps context of the last ten question only.
+- In multi-turn conversations, Copilot keeps context of the last 10 question only.
 If you encounter wrong or incomplete results, consider [resetting the conversation](#clear-previous-prompt-context-to-start-over).
 - Multi-turn conversations aren't supported for generative answers (documentation skill).
 - For queries that return large result-sets, Copilot might not be able return or render the result.